culturesofknowledge/emplaces/misc/20190620-prosopography-initial-thoughts.md

 ## Discussion

-Putting the pieces together, wer have the following alternative representations:
+Putting the pieces together, we have the following alternative representations:

 1. Using reified relation: